reTHINK-project/scenario-service-implementation/docs/hyperties/connector/readme.md

 ![Architecture](connector-arch.png)

 As depicted above, the Connector Hyperty comprises the Connector class that handles the creation of new outgoing or incoming connections.
-Each Connection is instance is controlled by the ConnectionController class that uses the the native WebRTC API.
+Each Connection instance is controlled by the ConnectionController class that uses the the native WebRTC API.

 The Connection signalling is handled by the Syncher class from the Hyperty Service Framework library according to the Reporter-Observer data synchronisation mechanism, by using the standard [Connection Data Objects](https://github.com/reTHINK-project/architecture/tree/master/docs/datamodel/connection).